hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 Keyboard matrix: <https://github.com/qmk/qmk_firmware/blob/master/docs/how_a_matrix_works.md>

+P2PPCB Bob/Charlotte uses S and D instead of row and col. QMK's row and col are dependent from the direction of current (ROW2COL and COL2ROW are both capable), but S and D are always S to D.

 By assigning a matrix, and by including the keycodes on your KLE file, you can generate route data (QMK keymap and wiring diagrams).
 Without route data generation, your life will be much harder.
+Use **Assign Matrix** command and **Generate Route** command in P2PPCB tab.

 ### The limitation of VIA

 VIA <https://www.caniusevia.com/> is a useful tool and the P2PPCB codebase is compatible with VIA.
 But there is a limitation: VIA cannot handle the rows and cols above 8.
-So you should not use above D8/S8 if you are going to use VIA.
+So you should not use D8/S8 or above if you are going to use VIA.

 ## Advanced features and design